engrshahzaibabid/engrshahzaibabid/README.md

 <h1 align="center">Hi 👋, I'm Shahzaib Abid</h1>
-<h3 align="center">I'm a passionate Android & iOS App Developer with a strong background in creating cutting-edge mobile applications.
-I enjoy turning ideas into reality through code and strive to deliver high-quality, user-friendly solutions.</h3>
+<h3 align="center">A passionate Flutter Engineer with a strong background in creating cutting-edge mobile applications.</h3>

 - 🔭 I’m currently working at **Crazy Tech AI Innovation Labs**

+## 🌱 Currently Learning

+I am always eager to learn new technologies and stay updated with the latest trends.
+Currently, I'm focused on:

-- 🌱 I’m currently learning **AI & Machine Learning for mobile applications.**
+- Exploring machine learning for mobile applications.

 - 👯 I’m looking to collaborate on **Android & iOS projects**